vespa-engine/documentation/en/searching-multi-valued-fields.md

 <pre data-test="exec" data-test-assert-contains='"totalCount": 1'>
 $ vespa query 'yql=select * from photos where userQuery()' \
- 'query=sunset photos featuring a dog' 'type=any'
+ 'query=sunset photos featuring dogs 'type=any'
 </pre>

 Changing the type to `any`, recalls our sample document as we no longer require that all query terms must match.